-The Verdict: If you’re planning a big balance transfer and have good or excellent credit, you should definitely consider the Citi® Diamond Preferred® Card (Citi is a WalletHub partner).
+The Verdict: If you’re planning a big balance transfer and have good or excellent credit, you should definitely consider the Citi® Diamond Preferred® Card.
 Diamond Preferred doesn’t charge an annual fee and offers 0% on new purchases and balance transfers for the first 18 months your account is open (as long as you complete the transfer within the first four months).
 Both of Diamond Preferred’s 0% periods are longer than average, giving you ample time to get out from under your forthcoming debt before a regular APR takes effect.
 The bad news is you have to pay a 5% (min $5) balance transfer fee for the pleasure of avoiding interest for 18 months.

 Whether you plan to use Citi Diamond Preferred for a big-ticket purchase or balance transfer, it’s important that you do so with the aid of a credit card calculator.
 You can’t count on another 0% credit card being available when your interest-free period ends.
 And Diamond Preferred’s regular APR is pretty high.
 You can get a sense of whether you’ll be able to qualify for Citi Diamond Preferred by checking your latest credit score for free on WalletHub.

 - 0% On Purchases & Balance Transfers: Diamond Preferred’s 18-month 0% intro term applies to balance transfers (completed in first 4 months), and to new purchases.
 So if you already have a bit of debt and foresee more in your immediate future, you could use this card to both consolidate and save.